cryptocoinjs/cryptocoinjs.com/markdown/guide/getting-started.md

 Text Editor
 -----------

 The first and probably most obvious is that you'll need a text editor.
-[Sublime Text](http://www.sublimetext.com/) or [Github Atom](https://atom.io/) will make a fine choice.
+[Sublime Text](http://www.sublimetext.com/), [Github Atom](https://atom.io/), or Vim will make a fine choice.

 Install Node.js